RefWorks is located on the internet at https://refworks.proquest.com/.

 Select Log out from the user menu.

-When you first log in to RefWorks, the first page you see (your home page) is the Last Imported tab.
+When you first log in to RefWorks, your home page displays with a focus on the Last Imported tab.

-- Top Navigation – Includes the language menu, user menu (your user name), and help menu.
+- Top Navigation – Includes the Project, language menu, user menu (your user name), and help menu.

-- Main Navigation – Includes the main menu.
-The main menu actions are as follows, depending on the page you are currently working in (the tab you have selected in the left sidebar):
+- Main Navigation – Includes the main menu with various actions, depending on the page you are currently working in (the tab you selected in the left sidebar):

 - Add – Opens a menu with the following actions:

-- Upload document – Browse your computer's file system for a citation file to upload to RefWorks as a reference.
-See Uploading Citations as References.
+- Upload document – Browse your computer's files for a file to upload to RefWorks as a reference.
+See Uploading Files as References.

-- Import references – Upload a file of reference data that you previously exported from RefWorks or another reference manager.
+- Import references – Upload a reference file that you previously exported from legacy RefWorks or another reference management service.
 See Importing References.

 - Create new reference – Manually create a new reference.
 See Manually Adding References.